 How does Orton-Gillingham tutoring help the dyslexic brain?

-Dr Samuel T. Orton, an American physician and a pioneer in the research of dyslexia, was the first to report on the phenomenon in the 1920’s.
+Dr Samuel T. Orton, an American physician and a pioneer in the research of dyslexia, was the first to describe the phenomenon in the early 20th century.

 He advocated for instructional methods based on the simultaneous engagement of visual, auditory, and kinesthetic channels, emphasizing the unity of the language systems.

-The Orton-Gillingham approach, created in the 1930s, is a multisensory, structured, and sequential literacy intervention, designed to help students with dyslexia improve their reading, writing and spelling skills.
+The Orton-Gillingham approach is a multisensory, structured, and sequential literacy intervention, designed to help students with dyslexia improve their reading, writing and spelling skills.
 It was developed by Anna Gillingham and Bessie Stillman and based on the neurological research of Dr. Samuel T. Orton.

 The Orton-Gillingham approach calls for the need for explicit instruction that is direct, sequential, systematic, cumulative, diagnostic, and multisensory in nature.

-Lessons include multisensory activities such as handwriting, spelling, oral reading, and vocabulary development, helping students connect reading, writing, and spelling into one integrated learning experience.
+Lessons include multisensory activities such as handwriting, spelling, oral reading, and vocabulary work, along with instruction in common grammar rules and concepts.
+Students learn to connect reading, writing, and spelling into one integrated learning experience.

 Deeply rooted in decades of multidisciplinary scientific research, this methodology has become the gold standard for teaching structured literacy throughout US and Canada.

-Current research suggests that reading and spelling development relies on the integrated use of phonological (sound), orthographic (spelling pattern), and morphological (meaning) knowledge.
+Current research suggests that reading and spelling development relies on the integrated use of phonological, orthographic , and morphological knowledge.

 Phonological Awareness